subrato29/boilerplate-playwright/README.md

 ## Where to place the token

 ```
-Create .env file and write your token like below
+Create .env file at root dir and write your token like below

 TOKEN = 'xxxxx'